Anabolic steroids are prescription-only medicines.

 This means you can crave the drug and need more to get the same effect.
 You can have withdrawal symptoms if you suddenly stop taking them.

-A person who is addicted to anabolic steroids will want to keep using them.
-This is despite experiencing unpleasant side effects.
+A person who is addicted to anabolic steroids will want to keep using them despite having unpleasant side effects.

-When GPs prescribe steroid medication, they always advise coming off the medicine slowly by gradually reducing the dose.
+When GPs prescribe steroid medicine, they always advise coming off the medicine slowly by gradually reducing the dose.

 - depression and apathy